CenkCamkiran/ConverterMicroservice-NetCore-CQRS/README.md

 ### Postman Collection

-Collection file is in Docs/Postman Collection.
+Collection file is in Project.
 Import and test API!

 ### RabbitMQ Installation

-Use below docker-compose file.
+1. Use below docker-compose file.

 ```bash